-The experimental research of high-speed flows in steam and gas turbines, compressors, ejectors and steam valves has almost 50 years of tradition in the Institute of Thermomechanics.
+The experimental research of high-speed flows in steam and gas turbines, compressors, ejectors and steam valves has more than 60 years of tradition in the Institute of Thermomechanics.
 Internal gas flows in models of flow machinery are studied in the wind tunnels in Nový Knín near Prague using the Mach-Zehnder interferometer and other optical and pneumatic methods.

 Our key partner in aerodynamic research is Doosan Škoda Power.
-Our cooperation with the former ŠKODA Pilsen concern began in the 1960s and was formalized at the beginning of the 1970s with the signing of a contract for long-term cooperation.
-In the 1980s our scientists and their colleagues from Škoda were awarded a medal at the International Engineering Fair in Brno for the design of a 240-MW turbine for nuclear power plants.
+This collaboration began in the 1970s, when ŠKODA Pilsen concern signed a contract for long-term cooperation with the Institute of Thermomechanics.
+In the 1980s, our scientists and their colleagues from Škoda were awarded a medal at the International Engineering Fair in Brno for the design of a 240-MW turbine for nuclear power plants.
+In recent years, we have been collaborating with Doosan Heavy Industries, a South Korean manufacturer of compressors.

 Today our laboratories are equipped with several wind tunnels suited for different applications.
-The research continues in its rich tradition and focuses on modern power engineering applications.
+The research continues in its rich tradition and focuses on modern power engineering applications as well as core research topics